Gameslinx/Tessellation/README.md

 * RTX 2080 Super
 * 32GB DDR4

 Keep in mind that the trailer was also recorded at 4k.
-I don't have any other benchmarks for performance yet, but if you are running the game at 1080p you can expect similar performance with more modest specs.

-Parallax will be releasing for Beyond Home soon.
-I look forward to you all being able to experience it!

 ## Installation
 - Download the correct version of Parallax for your KSP version